-1. Balance: Press $\triangle$ / $\bigvee$ to shift sound to the left/right speakers.
+2004 Crown Victoria (cro) Owners Guide (post-2002-fmt) USA English (fus)

-2. Fade: Press $\triangle$ / $\nabla$ to shift sound to the front/rear speakers.
+2. Fade: Press ▲ / ▼ to shift sound to the front/rear speakers.
 3. SCN (Scan): Press to hear a brief sampling of all listenable stations or CD tracks.
 Press again to stop.

-4. CLK: To set the hour, press and hold CLK and press SEEK to

-To set the minute, press and hold CLK and press TUNE to decrease or increase the minutes.
+4. CLK: To set the hour, press and hold CLK and press SEEK to decrease ◀ or increase ► the hours.
+To set the minute, press and hold CLK and press TUNE to decrease \triangleleft or increase \blacktriangleright the minutes.
 5. EJ (eject): Press to eject a CD.
 6. COMP (Compression): In CD mode, press to bring louder and softer levels into more comfortable listening level.
 The compression icon (c) will appear in the display.
 7. Shuffle: Press to listen to the tracks on the CD in random order.
 Press again to turn off.
 8. Memory presets: To set a station: Select frequency band AM/FM; tune to a station.
 Press and hold a preset button until sound returns.
 This radio is equipped with six station memory preset controls which allow you to set up to six AM stations and 12 FM stations (six in FM1 and six in FM2).
 9. CD: Press and hold until desired selection is reached.

-10. CD: Press and hold until desired selection is reached.

-CD units are designed to play commercially pressed 12 cm (4.75 in) audio compact discs only.
+10. CD: Press and hold until CD: Press and hold until 1 commercially pressed 12 cm (4.75 in) audio compact discs only.
 Due to technical incompatibility, certain recordable and re-recordable compact discs may not function correctly when used in Ford CD players.
 Irregular shaped CDs, CDs with a scratch protection film attached, and CDs with homemade paper (adhesive) labels should not be inserted into the CD player.
 The label may peel and cause the CD to become jammed.
 It is recommended that homemade CDs be identified with permanent felt tip marker rather than adhesive labels.
 Ballpoint pens may damage CDs.
 Please contact your dealer for further information.

+CD unit are designed to play